-Max Richter stands as one of the most prolific figures on the contemporary music scene today with ground- breaking work as a composer, pianist, producer and collaborator.
-From synthesizers to full symphony orchestra, Richter has spun a web of innovation to compose music for solo albums, ballets, concert hall performances, film and television scores, video art installations and theatre works.
+Max Richter stands as one of the most prolific figures on the contemporary music scene today with ground-breaking work as a composer, pianist, producer and collaborator.
+From synthesizers to a full symphony orchestra, Richter has spun a web of innovation to compose music for solo albums, ballets, concert hall performances, film and television series, video art installations and theatre works.

-Richter’s albums have landmarked the musical world with projects such as SLEEP – an eight-and-a-half-hour piece being broadcast and performed in celebrated venues across the world including the Sydney Opera House, Kraftwerk, the Concertgebouw and the Barbican.
+Richter’s albums have landmarked the musical world with projects such as SLEEP - an eight-and-a-half-hour piece being broadcast and performed in celebrated venues across the world including the Sydney Opera House, Berlin’s Kraftwerk, the Concertgebouw, Paris Philharmonie and the Barbican.
 In 2012, he was commissioned by Deutsche Grammophon to rewrite the infamous Vivaldi’s Four Seasons winning him the prestigious ECHO Classic Award and an established place in the classical charts.
-Ballets include his many collaborative ventures with Royal Ballet resident choreographer Wayne McGregor, with his works also being used by, amongst others, The Joffrey Ballet, Nederlands Dans Teatre, Lucinda Childs, New York City Ballet, American Ballet Theatre, Dutch National Ballet, Dresden Semper Oper, Ballet du Rhin and the Northern Ballet.
+Richter’s regular collaborations include ballet works with the Royal Ballet’s resident choreographer Wayne McGregor and Richter’s music is consistently used by The Joffrey Ballet, Nederlands Dans Teatre, Lucinda Childs, New York City Ballet, American Ballet Theatre, Dutch National Ballet, Dresden Semper Oper, Ballet du Rhin and the Northern Ballet.